forcePanda/Lightning-Components-Repo/Mass File Downloader/README.md

 # Mass File Download Component

-A web component to facilitate downloading of files(as a zip) for the given IDs.
+A web component to facilitate downloading of files(as a zip).
 Component can be embedded on the home page.
 It's a very basic version which can be extended based on the business use case.

 Related blogpost: